Caro-rawr/Caro-rawr/README.md

 - Environmental justice & science-policy interfaces
 ---
 ## 📂 Projects
+**📊 R for Sustainability**
+  Materials and scripts from a course on **Statistics and Mathematical Modeling of Socio-Ecological Systems in R**, developed in collaboration with Dr. [Yosune Miquelajauregui Graf](https://github.com/yosunemiquela).
+  The repository explores quantitative tools for analyzing complex systems using real-world sustainability challenges.
+  [→ View project *(coming soon)*]

  **🧩 Decision Game for DMDU**
   A serious game exploring decision-making under deep uncertainty in climate policy.
   [→ View project](coming soon)